 If you like crystallized ginger just wait until you’ve tried homemade!
 The flavor is worlds better – so much fresher with a stronger, more vibrant flavor.
 And if you don’t care for crystallized ginger, you’ll be converted once you’ve tried it in a few recipes (see ideas below).

 Because it’s so fresh, and you know the source, you can also reap the health benefits of ginger.
 Ginger, including crystallized ginger, has been used medicinally for centuries.
 Ginger is an extremely healthy herb with a variety of benefits.
 Research has shown it to be effective in treating upset stomachs, nausea, motion-sickness, pregnancy (eat up, mothers!), lowering cholesterol and inflammation, preventing clogged arteries and even killing cancer cells.
-So while you obviously want to eat crystallized ginger in moderation because of its sugar content, it has some great health benefits that can override the sugar to some degree and it is most certainly a better alternative to candy.
+So while you obviously want to eat crystallized ginger in moderation because of its sugar content, ginger has some great health benefits and this is arguably a better alternative to candy.

 Health benefits of ginger aside, some of you may be asking “Why would I even want crystallized ginger?”
 I’ll tell you!

 Crystallized ginger (aka candied ginger) is not only a yummy snack on its own, it’s a versatile ingredient that will liven up so many dishes!

 Bottom line: This makes a large batch, keeps for months, and you will be so glad to have it on hand.

 Here are just a few ideas of how you can use crystallized ginger: